exiang/open_hub_wiki/Step-by-Step-Todo-module.md

 You are now ready to install this new module you have just created.
 After install the module from backend, you may access your module frontend with url: `https://hubd.mymagic.my/todo`

+## Chapter 2
+Now, your Todo module is not doing much other than display static page content.
+Let's build a CRUD (Create-Read-Ulter-Delete) function with database to manage user generated todo list.

 ### Create a model
-Now, your Todo module is not doing much other than display static page content.
-Let's build a CRUD (Create-Read-Ulter-Delete) function with database.

 1. Create a new folder `data` inside `todo` module folder.
 2. Create a new file `todo.build.php` in `data` folder, with content:
 ```php